IDIP-Lab/TeaBudSort/README.md

-# YOLOv12 for Tea Detection
+# YOLOv12 for Tea Bud Detection

 ## Datasets
 **We constructed the tea dataset with a total of ? images, of which the training set? images, test set? images, validation set? images.
 The dataset contains five classes: `0: Bud`, `1: Bud_with_one_leaf`, `2: Bud_with_two_leaf`, `3: leaf`, and `4: others` (can't classify the target from 0 to 3), and the corresponding examples are shown in Figure 1.
 Figure 2 gives the statistics of the number of different classes in the dataset.**